Jun-Je0ng/Robotics-Studio-2/README.md

 Start by turning on the power and connecting the robot,

-Get the ip of your laptop my case (192.168.0.193), --> for both ip and host name, Connect it on the teach pendant --> Program --> URCAps --> TCP --> Control by --> type in hostname and ip,
+Get the ip of your laptop my case (192.168.0.193), --> for both ip and host name, Connect it on the teach pendant --> Installation --> URCaps --> External Control --> type in hostname and ip,

 Run controller with robot id [ros2 launch ur_robot_driver ur_control.launch.py ur_type:=ur3e robot_ip:=192.168.0.197 launch_rviz:=true],